Disability in Canada: Legislation

-Programs
+Programs and support

+In 2022, 10% of people with disabilities lived below the poverty line, compared to 7% of those without disabilities.
+Canada's provincial disability programs do not provide sufficient income to recipients that fully depend on government support to enable them to afford typical food and housing costs of $341 per month and $1529/month for a studio apartment respectively.
+In Ontario and British Columbia, disability support program payments max out at $1308 and $1483.50 per month, respectively, for an individual.

-The Stephen Harper government adopted a wide array of programs designed to make life more affordable for people with disabilities.
+The government has adopted a wide array of programs designed to make life more affordable for people with disabilities.
 These include the creation of Registered Disability Savings Plans in 2006, the Accessibility Fund in 2007 and Tax-free free Disability Savings Account in 2008.
-In light of the COVID-19 pandemic, the Justin Trudeau government proposed enhancing these programs with increased funding, including reinstating the Canada Revenue Agency’s Disability Advisory Committee.
+In light of the COVID-19 pandemic, the government enhanced these programs with increased funding, including reinstating the Canada Revenue Agency's Disability Advisory Committee.

 Other financial programs for Canadians with disabilities currently offered by Employment and Social Development Canada include: